Setting up a DD-WRT VPN on your wifi router offers two key advantages:

 - Strong security and no logs

 ExpressVPN is our top pick for users who want VPN-enabled routers.
 The provider offers tutorials, OpenVPN config files, and live customer support for DD-WRT users.
-On top of that, ExpressVPN makes its own easy-to-use firmware for a handful of LinkSys routers that you can install yourself, or buy the routers pre-configured.
-The firmware makes it far easier to get set up, switch servers, and configure split tunneling for every device in your home.
+On top of that, ExpressVPN makes its own easy-to-use firmware for a handful of routers that you can install yourself, or buy the pre-configured VPN router.
+The firmware makes it far easier to get set up, switch VPN servers, and configure split tunneling for every device in your home.

 Read our full ExpressVPN review.

 TRY IT RISK FREE: Get an extra 3 months free here with ExpressVPN’s annual plan.
 This includes a 30 day money-back guarantee.